Spanish profanity: Mierda

+Pedorrez

 Pedorrez (bullshit) is slang to characterize a stupid, stupid action or idea, especially lacking in energy, relevance, and depth.

+Mojón

-Mojón A term originally meaning a little marker of the name of the street or a particular place in a road, it later went into general use to refer to a turd and thus became a synonym for shit; it is used freely as a substitute.
+Mojón is a term originally meaning a little marker of the name of the street or a particular place in a road, it later went into general use to refer to a turd and thus became a synonym for shit; it is used freely as a substitute.
 In Cuba, the term "comemojones" is frequently used instead of "comemierda"; "Es un mojón." ("He's a piece of shit.") is also commonly used in said country.

 Homosexual slurs

 Maricón

-Maricón (lit. 'big Mary') and its derivative words marica and marico are words used for referring to a man as gay, or for criticizing someone for doing something that, according to stereotypes, only a gay person would do (marica was originally the diminutive of the very common female name María del Carmen, a usage that has been lost).
+Maricón (lit. 'big Mary') and its derivative words marica (and less commonly, marico) are words used for referring to a man as gay, or for criticizing someone for doing something that, according to stereotypes, only a gay person would do (marica was originally the diminutive of the very common female name María del Carmen, a usage that has been lost).
 The suffix -ón is often added to nouns to intensify their meaning.
 In Spain, the Dominican Republic, Puerto Rico, and Cuba, the word has a stronger meaning with a very negative emphasis; akin to "faggot" or "poof" in the English language.
 In Argentina, Peru, Chile, and Mexico maricón or marica is especially used to denote a "chicken" (coward).
 In Chile, maricón also means "irrationally sadistic".
 Some examples of the uses of this word are: